anpylar/anpylar-docs/docs/architecture/routing.rst

         },

 In this case there is only 1 sub-module: ``DisasterCenterModule``.
-Any routes defined in this *module* will be loaded and treated as chil routes of our main module.
+Any routes defined in this *module* will be loaded and treated as child routes of our main module.
 And

   - They will be available under the defined ``path``::